Jody Fleisch: Professional wrestling career

-Jody Fleisch made his return after a year's absence to sign the Jonny Storm Reinstatement petition, to aid his friend's return to the FWA promotion.
-After the main event (James Tighe versus AJ Styles) Fleisch was beaten up by Tighe and Mark Belton.
-Fleisch finally came out of retirement, coming into the middle of a FWA ring to announce he will be returning to wrestling for FWA full-time.
+Fleisch made his return after a year's absence to sign the Jonny Storm Reinstatement petition, to aid his friend's return to the FWA promotion.
+After the main event (James Tighe versus AJ Styles), Fleisch was attacked by Tighe and Mark Belton.
+Fleisch would come out of retirement, entering a FWA ring to announce his full-time return to the promotion.

-Since that time Jody Fleisch has appeared as one of England's top stars performing in promotions all across the Europe for promotions like Irish Whip Wrestling, International Catch Wrestling Alliance, IPW:UK and also appeared at the Universal Uproar supershow.
+Since that time Jody Fleisch has appeared as one of England's top stars performing in promotions all across Europe for promotions like Irish Whip Wrestling, International Catch Wrestling Alliance, and IPW:UK, whilst also appearing at the Universal Uproar supershow.
 Fleisch went on to be a part of the 1 Pro Wrestling roster and become one half its tag team champions with long-time rival and friend Jonny Storm.
 He also made appearances during the first English tour of ROH in August 2006 and participated in the first King of Europe tournament in April 2007.

 In 2009 Fleisch faced Último Dragón several times as part of the Nu-Wrestling Evolution promotion.

+Between 2015 and 2019, Fleisch would work for Glasgow's Insane Championship Wrestling, debuting in a tag team victory with Storm over The Sumerian Death Squad (Tommy End and Michael Dante) in London.
+Fleisch made a number of appearances for ICW Fight Club and appeared on several ICW PPVs where he traded wins and losses with Super Crazy, James Storm, Andy Wild, Mark Coffey, Bram, Leyton Buzzard, Ricky Knight Jr., Mikey Whiplash, The Kinky Party (Jack Jester & Sha Samuels) and others.
+Though unsuccessful in his efforts, Fleisch was regularly in title contention for ICW as he twice challenged BT Gunn for the ICW Zero-G Championship and fought Lionheart for the ICW World Heavyweight Championship.
+He also participated in the 2017 Square Go! rumble match (won by Stevie Boy, who earned the title shot) and faced Joe Hendry, Ravie Davie, DCT, Kid Fite and Aaron Echo in a Seven Man Ladder match for ICW World Heavyweight & Zero-G title contendership at ICW Fear & Loathing X at the SSE Hydro which was won by Bram.
+Fleisch's final ICW appearance to date was an ICW Tag Team Championship match at ICW Shug's Hoose Party 6 where he teamed with Storm in a three way Tables, ladders, and chairs match against The Kings Of Catch (Aspen Faith and Lewis Girvan) and The Nine9 (Dickie Divers and Jack Morris) in which Faith & Girvan retained.